MouseLightPipeline/deploy-services/README.md

 ## Misc Notes

-Temporary container to view output logs:

-`./pipeline-logs.sh`

 Connect to the container database instance from the command line for direct interaction use (change network name as appropriate):

 `docker run -it --rm --link pipeline_db:postgres --network pipeline_back_tier postgres:9 psql -h postgres -U postgres`

-Connect to an API instance just for migration:

-`docker run -it --rm --network pipeline_back_tier mouselightpipeline/pipeline-api /bin/bash`

-If the migration was not automatically run
+The database is automatically migrated to the the latest when the system is started, however if you would like to tinker and manually migrate:

 `./migrate.sh`

-If seed is needed (only on a full system refresh) from within the container (change path to task repository location as appropriate)
+If seed is needed (only on a full system refresh and if you want the default Mouse Light project examples)

-`export PIPELINE_TASK_ROOT=/groups/mousebrainmicro/mousebrainmicro/pipeline-systems/pipeline`

-and

 `./seed.sh`

+The various `PIPELINE_SEED_...` variables in the `.env` file likely need to to be changed unless running on Mouse Light project systems.